Haiti

 What’s the health situation in Haiti?

-Haiti’s infrastructure took a huge hit from the earthquake last year.
-25 hospitals and health facilities in the southwest of the island were destroyed putting enormous strain on facilities still operational.
+Haiti’s infrastructure took a huge hit from the 2021 earthquake.
+25 hospitals and health facilities in the southwest of the island were destroyed, putting an enormous strain on the facilities that were still operational.
 At least 59 of these facilities were damaged.
-Many hospitals reported to treating patients outside.
+Many hospitals were reported to be treating patients outside.

 Haiti’s permanent state of insecurity limits people’s access to healthcare.
 The healthcare system is already extremely unequal, with private healthcare available only to those who can afford it, while public health facilities lack essential resources.
 The healthcare needs in the country are overwhelming, Haiti is the world’s seventh most vulnerable country in terms of infectious disease.